RogerAmundsen/Melanoma-Diagnosis-and-Localization-from-Whole-Slide-Images-using-Convolutional-Neural-Networks/README.md

 4) inference.get_best_mal_ben_threshold() collects the stored best ratio-threshold between malignant and benign pixels.
 5) inference.classify_wsi_from_pred_images() counts the number of malingnant and benign pixels and classify the WSI based on the ratio between them.
 6) inference.save_tru_mask() if annotations exist, this function will save a image with annotations that can be used as comparision with the predicted image.

+The following paths of inference.py:

+1) wsi_path: This is the folder where the whole slide image scan files are located
+2) wsi_mask_path: when running preprocessing, the masks created for each WSI for each class are stored here.
+Both as an object containing the top left coordinates of each patch and as image files.
+3) xml_path: If available, this is where the annotations from the pathologist are stored as xml files
+4) data_set_path: The folder where the top left coordinates of the extracted patches of each WSI are collected.
+During preprocessing, the the coordinates are stored by default in coordinates/
+5) model_path: The folder where the weights of the different models are stored
+6) probability_save_path: The folder where the output from the softmax-function is stored during inference.
+This is an object containing all WSIs used in inference and the probabilites of corresponing patches beloning to all possible classes.
+7) inference_metrics_path: the folder with textfiles that lists the best models, and the best thresholds.
+Also the folder where the resulting predictions and predicion images are stored